Artemmm008/Artemmm008/README.md

 ## About me

 I'm Artem, I've been building as a full-stack developer for a year now.
-I have a strong drive for software engineering, always aiming for professional growth and open to new career opportunities.
+I have a strong drive for software development, always aiming for professional growth and open to new career opportunities.

 I work with **TypeScript, React, Next.js, and Node.js**, covering the full stack: frontend, backend logic, databases, API integrations.
 Instead of sticking to just one layer, I handle the whole development process - building both the frontend web experience and the backend logic.